Cavalier King Charles Spaniel Dog Food Cost Per Month: 2026 Full Breakdown

 About the Cavalier King Charles Spaniel Breed

 The Cavalier King Charles Spaniel is classified as a small breed within the AKC Toy group.
-Small breeds typically weigh between 12 and 18 pounds, with the average Cavalier King Charles Spaniel weighing around 15 lbs.
-Understanding your Cavalier King Charles Spaniel's size category is essential for determining appropriate portion sizes and selecting the right food formula — small breeds have unique nutritional requirements that differ significantly from other size groups.
+Small breeds typically weigh between 12 and 18 pounds.
+The average Cavalier King Charles Spaniel weighs around 15 lbs.
+Understanding your Cavalier King Charles Spaniel's size category is essential for determining portion sizes and food formulas, as each size group has unique nutritional requirements.

 As a small breed, the Cavalier King Charles Spaniel has a faster metabolism per pound of body weight compared to larger dogs.
-This means they need more calories per pound — typically 35-50 calories per pound daily — but their small stomach capacity requires more frequent, smaller meals.
-Small breed formulas with smaller kibble sizes and higher caloric density are ideal for the Cavalier King Charles Spaniel.
+This means they need more calories per pound.
+Typically, they require 35-50 calories per pound daily.
+However, their small stomach capacity requires more frequent, smaller meals.

 How Much Does a Cavalier King Charles Spaniel Eat Per Day?